Games client plus its

 - Python

 Tick-rate hint for the relay’s admission control and the recorder.
-Does not
+It does

-pace your writes — you drive the loop.
+not pace your writes.
+You drive the loop.
 Optional.

 subscribeState(cb) → GamesSubscription

 Player-side.
-Subscribes to the authority’s state and invokes your callback with
+Subscribes to the authority’s state.
+It calls your callback with

 each snapshot’s raw bytes.
-Returns a GamesSubscription you can close().
+Returns a GamesSubscription that you can close().

 StatePublisher